phalcon-orphanage/docs/en/reference/odm.rst

 	$robot->year = 1969;
 	$robot->save();

-In the above example the EventsManager only acted as a bridge between an object and a listener (the anonymous function).
-If we want all objects created in our application use the same EventsManager then we need to assign this to the Models Manager:
+In the example given above the EventsManager only acted as a bridge between an object and a listener (the anonymous function).
+If we want all objects created in our application use the same EventsManager, then we need to assign this to the Models Manager:

 .. code-block:: php